 I grew up riding horses in Reno NV, after riding whatever I could get my hands on, a friend of the family gave me my first horse “Malika” when I was 10 years old.
-Malika and I showed in the rails classes at Arabian shows, did endurance rides, and eventually dressage, which got me hooked.
-A few years later my parents bought me and OTTB named Nevada Special, I took him from Training Level to Third Level, and won many Junior Championships on him.
+Malika and I showed in the rail classes at Arabian shows, did endurance rides, and eventually dressage, which got me hooked.
+A few years later my parents bought me an OTTB named Nevada Special, I took him from Training Level to Third Level, and won many Junior Championships on him.
 From there, I moved to San Juan Bautista, CA to live closer to my coaches Liz Searle, Jeff Moore, and Laurel Bruun.
-I was a working student for them for 1993-1997.
+I was a working student for them from 1993-1997.
 In that time working closely with Jeff Moore, I learned about breeding, managing a farm, and training a horse to Grand Prix.
 After my time there, I moved back to Reno and started my own training business.
 Shortly after my return to Reno I was injured in a skiing accident and took a few years off from riding to heal, in that healing time, I took the opportunity to travel a bit and explore new places.
+In this time I also worked for Large and Small animal Veterinarians, as a Vet Tech and Office Manager.
 But Reno and the horses kept pulling me back.
 So in 2006 I settled back in Reno, and restarted my training business.
 Since then I have trained several horses to Grand Prix.
 The process takes time, but the journey is worth it.

-In 2021 love and life have me relocating to the beautiful town of Columbia, MO.
+In 2021 love and life had me relocate to the beautiful town of Columbia, MO.
 I am excited for new adventures ahead and new communities to become a part of.

 Jeff Moore is instrumental in my basics of dressage, he taught me how to train a horse to Grand Prix, and he taught me how to create a program to move horses up the level and think of them as individuals.
 He is a brilliant mind, and an amazing teacher of both rider and horse biomechanics as well as “horse think”.
 I believe you cannot have one without the other, you must understand why and how a horse is doing something as well as how and why a rider is doing something to truly progress.
 I continue to work with Jeff when I can, time and distance has made that tricky over the years, but when possible I never miss an opportunity to learn from him.
 I also have studied the biomechanics on my own with his recommendations.
 Dressage is a difficult sport, and I am making it a goal in my teaching to help my students understand “biomechanics” in a simpler way, by thinking outside the box and not getting caught up in the training process having to happen on a certain time frame.

-Over the years I have also organized or taken clinics with the Baron Hans Von Blixen-Finecke, Heather Blitz, Chelsey Sibley, Scott Hassler, Catherine Haddad-Staller, Rachel Saavedra, Brian Hafner, Ingo Pape, and Willy Arts.
+Over the years I have also organized or taken clinics with the Baron Hans Von Blixen-Finecke, Heather Blitz, Chelsey Sibley, Scott Hassler, Catherine Haddad-Staller, Rachel Saavedra, Brian Hafner, Ingo Pape, David Wightman, and Willy Arts.
+In 1995 I attended one of Tom Dorrance’s last clinics.
+He was unlike any other “cowboy” I had ever watched or learned from, his understanding of how horses think and react was incredible, since that clinic I have also attended clinics from Buck Brannaman.
 I have also attended seminars with Mary Wanless and Dr Hilary Clayton.
 I was also invited to the last 2 years of the Hassler Young Dressage Horse Symposiums at Riveredge and Hassler Dressage.
 In 2014 I was invited to travel to Verden, Germany with USEF as part of the Young Horse Experience training program.